awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 }
 ```

-You can create the previous launch template by saving the JSON to a file called `lt-data.json` and running the following AWS CLI command:
+You can create the previous launch template by saving the JSON to a file that's called `lt-data.json` and running the following AWS CLI command\.

 ```
 aws ec2 --region <region> create-launch-template --cli-input-json file://lt-data.json